LABORA-INF-UFG/paper-FGLKLRC-2021/README.md

 - [Citation](#citation)

 ## Description
-This work proposes the first exact model for positioning radio functions for vNGRAN planning, named **PlaceRAN**, as a *Mixed-Integer Linear Programming (MILP)* problem.
+This work proposes the first exact model for positioning radio functions for vNGRAN planning, named **PlaceRAN**, as a *Binary Integer Linear Programming (BILP)* problem.
 The objective is to minimize the computing resources and maximize the aggregation level of radio functions.
 The evaluation considered two realistic network topologies, named as T1 and T2.

 This repository contains more informations about our model, the T1 and T2 topologies, the scenarios and about our final results.